cjakemanMG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.51 January 29th, 2020
+﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.52 February 4th, 2020

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.